 That’s where an arm bike comes in, so you don’t have to be on the sidelines completely.

-The arm bike offers an effective alternative for improving your heart rate, shedding calories, in addition to toning your arms.
+The arm bike offers an effective alternative for improving your heart rate, and shedding calories, in addition to toning your arms.
 Some machines also provide cycling for both the lower and upper body, hence offering a total body workout.

 Sports such as running or cycling have a few options for cross-training that provide aerobic conditioning but rests the legs.
 The arm bike comes again into action here, providing true cross-training by enabling you to use your arms to enhance oxygen usage in your body and build cardio endurance during exercise.

 Note: Track cyclists don’t develop their musculature only on the track.
-They follow strength training regimens including basic exercises like squat and bench presses.
+They follow strength training regimens including basic exercises like squats and bench presses.
 As a result, their torso muscles and limbs grow significantly even though their sport is not dependent on upper-body mass.

 However, doing the same workout every day leads to boredom and diminishing results as your body becomes accustomed.

 You can introduce the variant of an arm bike.
-Because most people are not accustomed to pedaling with their arms, a workout on an arm bike can be more challenging than using the treadmill, or general cycling.
+Because most people are not accustomed to pedaling with their arms, a workout on an arm bike can be more challenging than using the treadmill or general cycling.